 Internet and Media Coverage of the Bill

 National Council of Nonprofits: Initial Analysis of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) (S. 748)

 New York Times: Coronavirus Live Updates: Senate Passes Aid Package

 Three Highlights for Nonprofits

 A new above-the-line deduction for one year (2020) was created for cash contributions of up to $300 made to certain qualifying charities.
-All taxpayers would be eligible to take the deduction unlike the standard charitable contribution deduction which provides a tax benefit only to the approximately 8% of taxpayers who itemize their deductions.
+This deduction applies only to non-itemizers (though taxpayers who itemize could generally take such contributions as part of their itemized deductions) unlike the standard charitable contribution deduction which provides a tax benefit only to the approximately 8% of taxpayers who itemize their deductions.
 The new deduction would not apply to noncash gifts or to gifts contributed to donor advised funds.